Noah-213/cerist-http-malicious-dataset/README.md

 ## 📚 Documentation

-For detailed explanations, methodology, and figures, please refer to the final internship report (`rapport.pdf`, if provided), or directly explore the notebooks.
+For detailed explanations, methodology, and figures, please refer to the final internship report (`INTERNSHIP_REPORT_CERIST.pdf`), or directly explore the notebooks.

 ## 💡 Citation